 Annual service projects include:

-Once a week, third and fourth graders wash, peel, and chop vegetables as well as open cans of vegetables for soup that will feed the homeless.
+Once a week, 2nd graders wash, peel, and chop vegetables as well as open cans of vegetables for soup that will feed the homeless.
 The entire Green Acres community participates by donating ingredients for the soup.
 Parents assist the students in preparation and by volunteering to deliver the soup to Bethesda Cares.

-Every year, all students and staff participate in a nonperishable food drive for Manna Food Center.
+Every year, all students and staff participate in a nonperishable food drive for Nourish Now.
 The School has met the goal of collecting half a ton of food each drive for the past several years.
 Students learn about homelessness and food scarcity in their community, reading, discussing, and creating media on the subject.
 Students have made walking homelessness museums, started clothing drives, and addressed younger grades on the importance of being compassionate within their community.

 Dr. Martin Luther King Day